cdl-geneseo/geneseo-dictionary/S/Sup.md

 # Sup

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sup

 Created by  Unknown User (arh11), last modified on Sep 21, 2008

 Sup: (exclamation) A shortened version of the greeting &quot;What's up?&quot;.
 Not specific to Geneseo.